 Bob Williams Scholarship

 Bob Williams was always a supporter of continuing education and assisting young folks in becoming better industry leaders, even after he retired from the Wisconsin Department of Agriculture.
 In 2009, he established two scholarships to be given annually.
 Bob passed away in 2016, but through the efforts of his friends and fair family, these scholarships are continuing and are awarded in his memory.
-Two $500 scholarship (small fair and large fair) will be offered this year.
+A $500 scholarship will be offered this year.
 Any Institute enrollee, from Zone 4, is eligible to apply.
-Applications are due to the IAFE Office by Sept.
-16. Recipients will be recognized at the Annual IAFE Convention.
+Applications are due to the IAFE Office by August 31.